Biased graph

 In mathematics, a biased graph is a graph with a list of distinguished circles (edge sets of simple cycles), such that if two circles in the list are contained in a theta graph, then the third circle of the theta graph is also in the list.
 A biased graph is a generalization of the combinatorial essentials of a gain graph and in particular of a signed graph.

-Formally, a biased graph Ω is a pair (G, B) where B is a linear class of circles; this by definition is a class of circles that satisfies the theta-graph property mentioned above.
+Formally, a biased graph Ω is a pair (G, B) where G is a graph and B is a linear class of circles in G. (A "linear class" is a class of circles that satisfies the theta-graph property mentioned above.)

 A subgraph or edge set whose circles are all in B (and which contains no half-edges) is called balanced.
 For instance, a circle belonging to B is balanced and one that does not belong to B is unbalanced.

 Biased graphs are interesting mostly because of their matroids, but also because of their connection with multiary quasigroups.
 See below.